The Ultimate Guide to User Acceptance Testing (UAT)

 There are a couple of other added benefits:

-• Easier testing.
+- Easier testing.
 Suppose you forgot to update a package in production, or a function working completely fine in local suddenly breaks.
 These issues will show up in staging already.

-It is paramount that your staging settings mirror your production settings.
+For user acceptance testing, it is paramount that your staging settings mirror your production settings.

 Don’t fall into thinking, “Well, this is just another testing environment.
 It doesn’t need to be perfect”.

-The reason is simple: with an accurate clone, if something doesn’t work in staging, it won’t work in production either.
+With an accurate clone, if something doesn’t work in staging, it won’t work in production either.

 4. Pre-organize feedback